Borderlands Unitarian Universalist

 Barb Lemmon

-Each Sunday BUU collects items for the Food Bank, Casa Alitas and the El Comedor.
+Each Sunday BUU collects items for the Food Bank, Voices From the Border and the El Comedor.

 The Green Valley-Sahuarita Samaritans